 “My thought on the supplement and market, as a whole, is that people can absolutely benefit from the combination but expectations have to be set appropriately and products have to be thoroughly vetted to ensure raw material selection and dosing.”

 While glucosamine may or may not beneficial, it is low risk.
 Glucosamine sulfate is considered safe when taken orally as a supplement, but some people take injections — these are considered “possibly safe.”
-Glucosamine can interact with some other medications, including coumadin (a blood thinner, also known as Warfarin) and some cancer drugs.
-Those will shellfish allergies, high blood pressure, high cholesterol, diabetes, or asthma should be cautious when taking glucosamine supplements.
-(R)
+Glucosamine can interact with some other medications, including Coumadin (a blood thinner, also known as Warfarin) and some cancer drugs.
+Those will shellfish allergies, high blood pressure, high cholesterol, diabetes, or asthma should be cautious when taking glucosamine supplements.4

-There have been few studies on chondroiton — some of which have shown moderate to large benefits for patients with osteoarthritis, while others have found none.
-(R)(R) It’s usually made from shark or cow cartilage, so those with shellfish allergies may have fewer risks, but chondroiton sulfate has some of the same warning groups as glucosamine (folks who take blood thinners, for example), in addition to precautions if you or a family member has prostate cancer.
-(R)
+There have been few studies on chondroitin — some of which have shown moderate to large benefits for patients with osteoarthritis, while others have found none.56 It’s usually made from shark or cow cartilage, so those with shellfish allergies may have fewer risks, but chondroiton sulfate has some of the same warning groups as glucosamine (folks who take blood thinners, for example), in addition to precautions if you or a family member has prostate cancer.